yapcona/Track_Cat/README.md

 ![Screenshot 2025-02-06 120112](https://github.com/user-attachments/assets/2b9f943c-5d50-4839-88b4-ee521aa885e8)

+## Contributing

+We welcome contributions from everyone!
+Here's how you can help:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/YourFeatureName`.
+3. Make your changes and commit them: `git commit -m 'Add Your Feature Name'`.
+4. Push to the branch: `git push origin feature/YourFeatureName`.
+5. Submit a pull request.

+Please make sure your contributions adhere to our [CODE_OF_CONDUCT.md](

 ## License

 This project is licensed under the MIT License – see the [LICENSE] file for details.